Kentipedia

 Network monitoring and observability

 To gain deep visibility into the state of cloud networks, you’ll want a network observability tool designed to collect and correlate data from the networks that exist within a single cloud environment and networks that connect different clouds as part of a hybrid or multi-cloud architecture.
-Below is an example of a network observability platform collecting and displaying data in a multi-cloud environment.
+Below is an example of a network intelligence platform collecting and displaying data in a multi-cloud environment.

 It’s only by contextualizing networking data that you can gain meaningful insight into complex cloud networks, where traffic constantly moves between clouds and where abstractions like VPCs and software-defined networks can make network visibility particularly challenging.